 In our approach, both the design-options and fitness files share the same XML-based format, in which design decisions are encoded in strings.
-Moreover, three dimensions are currently distinguished in NASA (platform, architectural component, and mapping exploration), and each explored dimension uses a separate design-options and fitness file.
-For example, in the 3-level DSE shown in Fig. 3, the platform dimension uses a designoptions file to describe design decisions about the topology, network type(s) and the connectivity properties for the architectural elements of a design point; the architectural components dimension uses its corresponding design-options file to specify the type information of different components, while the decisions about the mapping of an application onto the different PEs and SEs are described in a third design-options file.
-If the designer decides to use less than one search algorithm per dimension, then adapter modules will automatically translate the input and output of the Search module to match the one design-option file per dimension interface.
-Note that the number of strings contained in any design-options file is equal to the number of design points explored by the Search module in each iteration, as will also be explained in Section 3.2.
-Examples of design-decision strings are shown in Fig. 3, for three (Fig. 3(a)) and one (Fig. 3(b)) search algorithms (SA) in the Search module.
+Moreover, each explored dimension uses a separate design-options and fitness file.
+For example, in the 3-level design space exploration shown in Fig. 3, the platform dimension uses a design-options file to describe design decisions about the topology, network type(s) and the connectivity properties for the rest of architectural elements of a design point; the architectural components dimension uses its corresponding design options file to specify the type information of different components, while the decisions about the mapping of an application onto the different processing and storage elements are described in a third design-options file.
+If the designer decides to use less than one search algorithm per dimension, then adapter modules will automatically translate the input and output of the Search module to match the one design-option file per search algorithm interface.
+Note that the number of strings contained in any design-options file is equal to the number of design points explored by the Search module in each iteration, as will also be explained in Section III-B. Examples of designdecision strings are shown in Fig. 3, for three (Fig. 3(a)) and one (Fig. 3(b)) search algorithms (SA) in the Search module.